Earth rods – Protection against electric shock following the loss of the PEN conductor in a TN-C-S earthed electrical system

-The normal way to protect against this fault is to install an additional earth rod in the ground and then connect this an earth terminal in the charge point.
-(Actually it’s more complicated as the earthing arrangement at the charge point also needs to be changed (so called “TT” earthing) but the point remains that an earth rod is normally required and this involves additional work and disruption).
+The normal way to protect against this fault is to install additional earth rods in the ground and then connect this an earth terminal in the charge point.
+(Actually, it’s more complicated as the earthing arrangement at the charge point also needs to be changed (so-called “TT” earthing) but the point remains that an earth rod is normally required and this involves additional work and disruption).

 Myenergi have developed a new way of protecting the zappi from the PEN conductor faults.
 As this is a new development we’ve applied for a patent, but zappi does not need an earth rod as the supply to zappi will be isolated if there is any indication of a fault current through the vehicle.

 According to HSE statistics (table 1), each year there are around 400 reported incidents of broken Protective Earth and Neutral (PEN) conductors on TN-C-S (PME) earthed electrical installations with around 10% of these causing an electric shock.
 When the PEN conductor is broken the neutral voltage can rise with respect to true Earth and the normal protective earth forms the return path for any current that could flow.

 For an EV charger this means that the body of the car forms the return path, presenting a real risk that anyone touching the car will get an electric shock.
 This is why the 18th Edition of the IET Wiring Regulations (BS7671:2018) tightened up the rules under clause 722.411.4.1 on the installation of EV charge points for domestic installations.